-11.0 Market Risk
+11.0 Market Risk Management

 Market risk is the risk of losses due to adverse changes in the level or volatility of market rates or prices, such as interest/profit rates, credit spreads, equity prices and foreign exchange rates.
 The Group differentiates between two types of market risk: Traded Market Risk ("TMR") and Interest Rate Risk/Rate of Return Risk in the Banking Book ("IRR/RORBB").
-Assessment, control and monitoring of these risks are the responsibility of the Market Risk Unit ("MRU").
+Assessment, control and monitoring of these risks are the responsibility of Group Market Risk ("GMR").
+For Islamic products and activities, the Shariah compliance risk is also assessed and monitored (please refer to Section 14 for discussion on Shariah Governance).